 The main type of drugs for MS, called disease-modifying drugs (DMDs), make relapses happen less often and symptoms less severe.
 For people with SPMS who still have relapses, DMDs can still help.
 But for those whose symptoms just get gradually worse, the drugs don’t really work.

-Mitoxantrone has serious side effects, including heart problems and leukemia.
+The disease-modifying drugs cladribine (Mavenclad), mitoxantrone (Novantrone), and siponimod (Mayzent) have been approved to treat SPMS.
+Mitoxantrone is still mainly works to treat relapses and has serious side effects, including heart problems and leukemia.
 So there’s a limit to how much people can use it in their lifetimes.
 It’s usually for people with disease that gets worse quickly when other treatments don't work.

 Managing Your Symptoms